 Enhancing Diversity in STEM Careers Through Mentored Training (2022-2023)

-The curriculum will center on investigating the interplay of environmental science and health.
-Examples of topics include the ways in which environmental pollutants cause cancer; pollutants in seafood; and how biodiversity benefits health.
-Using this knowledge, as well as data collected during the field experiences, the team will guide DPS students to create a final project and presentation identifying an environmental health problem and a potential solution.
+The curriculum is focused on investigating the interplay of environmental science and health, including, for example, the ways in which environmental pollutants cause cancer; pollutants in seafood; and how biodiversity benefits health.
+Team members guided DPS students through lessons and data collection during field experiences to create a final project and presentation identifying an environmental health problem and a potential solution.

 Timing